 This is my fourth year participating in Over the Edge to raise funding for the Cancer League of Colorado where 100% of all donations go to cancer research and cancer patient support.
 Cancer League of Colorado has no paid staff and no offices.
 All operating expenses of this unique non-profit are covered by membership dues and volunteers.
 Since 1985, Cancer League has donated over $16 million in grants toward cancer research and services.

-To support the efforts in fighting cancer, I have the opportunity to rappel down the 38-story Hyatt Regency Denver at the Colorado Convention Center this September.
+To support the efforts in fighting cancer, I have the opportunity to rappel 448 feet down the 1670 Broadway building this September.
 I am dedicating this experience to the memory of all the cancer warriors who are no longer with us and to those who continue the daily march in their personal battle against cancer.

 Please consider making a donation to help me soar past my goal in supporting cancer research and patient services.
 Any amount would be greatly appreciated by everyone affected by cancer (I’m sure you know someone).
 Thank you for your support!!